naupaka/esa_intro_vegan_2017/02-ordination/ordination.md

 # Ordination with vegan
 Naupaka Zimmerman
-March 3, 2016
+August 6, 2016 • ESA 2016

-# Ordination plots
+# Ordination types

-## Unconstrained ordination
+## Constrained vs unconstrained ordination

 **What does it mean?**

+* In **unconstrained ordination**, first we look for major variation, then we try to attribute it to environmental variation
+* vs. **constrained ordination** (a.k.a. direct gradient analysis), where we only want to see what can be explained by environmental variables of interest

+## Constrained ordination

+**What does it mean?**

-* First we look for major variation, then try to attribute it to environmental variation
+* In **unconstrained ordination**, first we look for major variation, then we try to attribute it to environmental variation
-* vs. constrained ordination, where we only want to see what can be explained by environmental variables of interest
+* vs. **constrained ordination** (a.k.a. direct gradient analysis), where we only want to see what can be explained by environmental variables of interest

+**Examples of constrained ordination:**

+* Canonical Correspondance Analysis - CCA
+* Redundancy Analysis - RDA

 ## Unconstrained ordination

 **What does it mean?**

-* First we look for major variation, then try to attribute it to environmental variation
+* In **unconstrained ordination**, first we look for major variation, then we try to attribute it to environmental variation
-* vs. constrained ordination, where we only want to see what can be explained by environmental variables of interest
+* vs. **constrained ordination** (a.k.a. direct gradient analysis), where we only want to see what can be explained by environmental variables of interest

 **Examples of unconstrained ordination:**